History

 Prerequisite: Graduate student status.
 Special studies in the history of North America (Rio Grande to the Arctic).
 See department office for information on particular offerings.
 (Formerly 3400:593)

-HIST:594 Workshop in History (1-3 Credits)
+HIST 594 Workshop in History (1-3 Units)

 (May be repeated) Group studies of special subjects pertaining to history.
 May be used for elective credit only.
 May not be used to meet undergraduate or graduate major requirements in history.
 (Formerly 3400:594)

-HIST:595 Special Studies: European History (3 Credits)
+HIST 595 Special Studies: European History (3 Units)

 Prerequisite: Graduate student status.
 Special studies in European history (from the fall of the Roman Empire to the present).
 See department office for information on particular offerings.
 (Formerly 3400:595)